sandersaares/DASH-IF-IOP/DASH-IF-IOP.bs.md

 	<img src="Images/Timing/AvailabilityWindow.png" />
 	<figcaption>The availability window determines which [=media segments=] are available, based on where their end point lies.</figcaption>
 </figure>

+Issue: In the above figure, representation@av.. should be changed to TotalAvailabilityTimeOffset.

 A service SHALL ensure that all [=media segments=] that have an <em>end point</em> inside or at the end of the availability window are available.